 - Cut the curd into roughly 1in cubes.

 - Allow to settle for 5 minutes.
 Then slowly raise the temperature to 104F, raising it 2F and gently stirring every 5 minutes.
+Heat the curds for a total of 1 hours (including time to raise the temperature.)

 - Add 1 tablespoon of salt into the pot of whey, Remove the halloumi cheese from the press and slice into 4-5 large slices.
 Put the cheese into the salted whey and keep at around 180F for 1 hour of poaching.